labcif/FAMA/modules/README.md

 ## Getting Started

-Open the file `/modules/packages.json` and add a reference to the application.
+Open the file `/modules/packages.json` and add a reference to your application.
 The first element `theapplication` is the name of the module, and the second element is the package id of the Android application.

+The `report` folder contains the extraction and report logic and the `autopsy` folder contains the file required to connect the report logic with Autopsy program.

 ```JSON
 {